Vinegar has many uses, but have you heard about cleaning eggs with vinegar? How do you clean the eggs you collect from your poultry house?

 - Locate your nesting boxes away from the chicken’s roosting area.
 This way you reduce the amount of chicken poo reaching the eggs.

 - Locate the nesting boxes some distance from the coop door.
-This minimizes the dirt and mud carried by the chicken on their feet to the door.
+This minimises the dirt and mud carried by the chicken on their feet to the door.